A Local's favourite Volcanic Craters in Iceland

 Always stay on the trails in geothermal areas

-Read more in my travel-blog and see many photos of these beautiful geothermal areas: Mývatn in North-Iceland - Part IV - Mt.
-Námafjall, Krafla & Leirhnjúkur Geothermal Areas
+You can read more in my travel blog and see many photos of these beautiful geothermal areas: Mývatn in North Iceland - Part IV - Mt.
+Námafjall, Krafla & Leirhnjúkur Geothermal Areas.

-On top of Eldfell crater in the Westman islands
+On top of the Eldfell crater in the Westman Islands

-A hike up to the maroon Eldfell volcano - the Fire Mountain, which got created in the volcanic eruption of 1973, in the Westman Islands, is a must when visiting these ever so popular islands.
+A hike up to the maroon Eldfell volcano - the Fire Mountain, which was created in the volcanic eruption of 1973, in the Westman Islands, is a must when visiting these ever-so-popular islands.

 Eldfell crater in the Westman islands

-On top of Eldfell crater in the Westman islands
+On top of the Eldfell crater in the Westman Islands

 The Westman Islands are located just off the south shore of Iceland and can be reached by ferry or by flight.

-To visit the Westman Islands you can rent a car in Reykjavík and drive to Landeyjahöfn harbour and catch the ferry over to the islands.
+To visit the Westman Islands, you can rent a car in Reykjavík, drive to Landeyjahöfn harbour, and catch the ferry to the islands.

 Eldfell crater in the Westman islands

-In this travel-blog, you will also find links to my 5 other travel-blogs of the Westman Islands, for ideas on what to see during your visit.
+In this travel blog, you will also find links to my 5 other travel blogs about the Westman Islands, for ideas on what to see during your visit.

 No 5 - Eldborg scoria craterEldborg scoria crater